ibm-cloud-docs/virtualization/hyper-v-setup.md

 ## Configuring Hyper-V

 The first configuration to check is the storage location for your virtual hard disks.
-From the Hyper-V Manager window, on the left side you see **Hyper-V Manger** and below is a line with your server name.
+From the Hyper-V Manager window, on the left side you see **Hyper-V Manger** and the server name.
 Click your server name and you see the information that is available to the Hyper-V service on your server.
 Now, the middle of the screen is empty since there are no virtual machines installed.
 On the right side of the screen, you see a link for **Hyper-V Settings**.
 Clicking the link brings up the basic settings for Hyper-V.

 The primary setting that you need to look at is **Virtual Hard Disks**.
 On the right side, you see the default location stores your virtual hard disks.
 The default location is: